polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 # Magic Lambda

+Magic lambda is where you will find the _"keywords"_ of Hyperlambda.
-Magic Lambda is a microscopic Turing complete programming language based upon Magic Node and Magic Signals.
-It provides the familiar _"keywords"_, such as **[for-each]** and **[if]**, by exposing [Super Signal Slots](https://dzone.com/articles/super-signals-in-aspnet-core) for these keywords, making them easily available for you in your Hyperlambda code.
+It is what makes Hyperlambda Turing complete, and contains slots such as **[for-each]** and **[if]**, by exposing [Super Signal Slots](https://dzone.com/articles/super-signals-in-aspnet-core) for these keywords, making them easily available for you in your Hyperlambda code.
 Althought technically not entirely true, this project is what allows Hyperlambda to become _"Turing complete"_, and gives you what most would consider to be a fully fledged _"programming language"_.
 Below is an example of sending an email with Hyperlambda.